Ensembl/plant-scripts/phylogenomics/README.md

 ```
 Read about GOC and WGA at https://www.ensembl.org/info/genome/compara/Ortholog_qc_manual.html

+WARNING: not all species are included in the Compara gene-tree analysis.
+You can exclude them with -i.

 These examples generate results in folders [Brassicaceae](./Brassicaceae) and [Oryza](./Oryza) and produce the following log files: [Brassicaceae.log](./Brassicaceae.log) and [Oryza.log](./Oryza.log).
 The output folders contain pan-gene clusters, pangenome matrices in several formats and also a matrix of Percent Conserved Sequences (POCP), computed for the fraction of clusters shared by pairs of taxa being compared: